Quantum metrology with linear Lie algebra parameterisations: Nonlinear optomechanics

 We could compute all of the $\dot{v}_j$ and solve these as before.
-However in the Hamiltonian $g(t)$ is proportional to the $x$ operator, which generates a four-dimensional ideal $\{1,x,p,n\}$ corresponding to the operators $v_1,v_2,v_4,v_5$.
-We thus immediately know that all other components will be zero.
-We can simply find these equations:
+However in the Hamiltonian $g(t)$ is proportional to the $x$ operator, which generates a four-dimensional ideal $\{1,n,x,p\}$.
+Thus we need only consider the coefficients $v_1,v_2,v_4,v_5$, as all others must be zero. \cref{eq:FisherFormulaTimeDependent} gives

-Again from our ideal, we know that we will have $v_j(t)=0$ for $j$ not equal to $1,2,4,5$.
-Since $v_1(t)$ does not appear in the last three equations we need not solve for this, since the covariance of the identity with any other operator is zero.
-This gives the solution for the quantum Fisher information:
+We must have $v_j(t)=0$ for $j$ not equal to $1,2,4,5$.
+Since $v_1(t)$ does not appear in the last three equations we need not solve for this, since as described in Appendix A of the main text it does not affect the quantum Fisher information.
+Thus we find: